domschrei/mallob/docs/faq.md

 * `[ERROR] execl returned errno 2`: Mallob was (most probably) not executed from it's home directory.
 In particular, Mallob needs to find the sub-process executables (`mallob_process_dispatcher`, `mallob_sat_process`, etc.) at the (relative) path provided via the build option `-DMALLOB_SUBPROC_PATH`.
 For most robust results, execute Mallob from its home directory.
 Alternatively, you can set the path to these sub-processes explictly.
 * Make sure that the problem instance path you handed to Mallob exists; otherwise, Mallob may wait indefinitely for such a file to appear.
+* For RAM related issues, see the next question.

+#### Mallob uses too much RAM / I'm getting SIGBUS errors / The OOM Killer strikes.

+* Kissat is generally the most RAM efficient SAT solver backend.
+* You can gauge Mallob's RAM hungriness with the `-mlpt` ("max literals per thread") option – decrease it to have Mallob spawn fewer threads per process for accordingly large inputs.
+* If this does not help, consider launching fewer MPI processes per node and/or fewer threads per MPI process.

 #### I try running $t$ solver threads per Mallob process and get an error "Option t: $t$ > 32(max)!"